MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 Exceptions to the Principle

-• Works published in the name of an organization: Works published under the name of a legal entity, such as a corporation (including works created in the course of employment), are protected for 70 years after publication (Japanese Copyright Law Article 53).
+• Works whose authorship is attributed to a corporation or other organization: Works published under the name of a corporation or other organization, including works made in the course of duty, are protected for 70 years from the date of publication (Article 53).

 Type of WorkStarting Point of Protection DurationProtection DurationRelevant Article